YordanGeorgiev/qto/doc/md/userstories_doc.md

 #### 2.4.2.
 Managing listings from the left menu
-As an UI user of the qto application in order to be able to store and track data from different listings or in different documents I want to be able to create new listings by simple right click on the left menu and selecting "add listing".
+As an UI user of the qto application in order to be able to store and track data from different listings or in different documents I want to be able to create new listings by simple right-click on the left menu and selecting "add listing".

 #### 2.4.3.
 Managing documents from the left menu
-As an UI user of the qto application in order to be able to store and track data from different listings or in different documents I want to be able to create new documents by simple right click on the right menu and selecting "add document".
+As an UI user of the qto application in order to be able to store and track data from different listings or in different documents I want to be able to create new documents by simple right-click on the right menu and selecting "add document".